 When you owe more on your mortgage than your home is worth, a short sale might offer a way out.
 This happens when your lender agrees to let you sell your home for less than your outstanding mortgage balance.

-Here's how it works: say you owe $300,000 on your mortgage, but your home's current market value dropped to $250,000.
+Here's how it works: Say you owe $300,000 on your mortgage, but your home's current market value dropped to $250,000.
 A short sale means your lender accepts the $250,000 from the buyer and forgives the remaining $50,000 debt.
 Your lender takes this loss because they believe it's better than the costs and uncertainty of foreclosure.

 Short sales typically become an option when homeowners face genuine financial hardship.
 Job loss, medical emergencies, divorce, or significant drops in property value can make continuing mortgage payments impossible.
 Unlike missing a few payments, you must prove to your lender that you're genuinely unable to make payments moving forward.

-The process starts with documenting your financial hardship to your mortgage lender.
+The process starts with proving your financial hardship to your mortgage lender.
 You'll submit a hardship letter explaining your situation, along with financial documents like bank statements, tax returns, and proof of income.
 You'll also need to work with a real estate agent experienced in short sales to list and market your property.

 Once you receive an offer from a buyer, it must be submitted to your lender for approval.
 This review process can take several months as the lender evaluates whether accepting the short sale makes more financial sense than proceeding with foreclosure.
 Lenders analyze potential losses from both options before making their decision.